Royal Variety Performance: Performances

 After the first Royal Variety Performance on 1 July 1912 presented by Sir Alfred Butt, it was seven years before the next show, on 28 July 1919 held at the Coliseum Theatre presented this time by Sir Oswald Stoll.
 The orchestra was conducted by Edward Elgar.
 In 1921 it moved to the Hippodrome, and was held in November.
 It was the first time that the Royal Variety Performance became an annual event.
 In 1923 it moved to the Coliseum Theatre.
 Then after a gap in 1924, moved to the Alhambra Theatre in February 1925, where it remained in 1926, held on 27 May.
 It was the first Royal Variety Performance to be broadcast, with the BBC providing live radio coverage.

 In 1927 there was another move, this time to the Victoria Palace Theatre, with J. A. Webb the compère.
 The 1928 show, on 13 December, was held at the Coliseum Theatre.
 The next show, on 22 May 1930, moved to the London Palladium with George Black and Val Parnell compèring.
 It was the start of seven successive years at the venue.

 In 1935 the Royal Variety Performance was held in the Silver Jubilee year of King George V and Queen Mary.
 This was the last time King George V attended – he died three months later, in January 1936.

 There have been two Royal Scottish Variety Performances, both attended by Queen Elizabeth II, and presented by Howard & Wyndham Ltd in Glasgow's Alhambra Theatre, which Sir Alfred Butt had opened, in 1958 and 1963.
 The Children's Royal Variety Performance was devised by entertainer Rod Hull in 1981 and took place in London until 1994 in aid of NSPCC.

 In 1990, A Royal Birthday Gala to celebrate the 90th birthday of Queen Elizabeth The Queen Mother, was staged at the London Palladium on 19 July, replacing the traditional November/December Royal Variety Show that year.
 In place of the traditional show, a special programme called Thirty Years of the Royal Variety Performance aired on BBC One on 29 December 1990.
 It was hosted by Bruce Forsyth and took a look back at the BBC's television broadcasts of the programme over 30 years, with clips from the archives.
 After this variation, from 1991, the traditional variety show returned.

+In 2018 the show was hosted by comedian Greg Davies and performed six months after the marriage of Prince Harry, Duke of Sussex who attended it with his new wife.
+This year's aftershow party and banquet was held with entertainment from magicians, such as Jay & Joss and popular band, The Masqueraders.

 However in 2020, due to the coronavirus pandemic, a virtual version was held, opening with a virtual message from the then Prince of Wales followed by "As If We Never Said Goodbye" sung by that year's host Jason Manford.

+The Royal Variety performance of 2023, held in the Royal Albert Hall, was hosted by Bradley Walsh.
+The headline act was performed by Cher.